asayers/cbdr/README.md

 Every time you run your benchmark you get a different result.
 Those results form a distrubution.
-You can find out what this distrubution looks like by plotting a histogram and running the benchmark a large number of times.
+You can find out what this distrubution looks like by running the benchmark a large number of times and plotting a histogram.

 Of course, the shape depends on what your benchmark does; but _in general_ benchmark results tend to have a lot of skew: on the downside, it's as if